Lynx Manual

 User Compartment Interface

-On the rear side of the robot, there is an electrical panel called User Compartment Interface.
+On the rear wall of the User Compartment, there is an electrical panel called User Compartment Interface.
 It is designed to provide power and communication to the User Compartment (UC) when it is installed.
-If not, you can still use this interface for your equipment.
+If no UC is installed, you can still use this interface for your equipment but without any IP protection.

 The User Compartment Interface connectors: